 The FCA dates back to the Civil War.
 It was originally enacted in 1863 to control fraud in federal contracts, which at the time was designed to stop war profiteers from selling the Union Army faulty war supplies.
 In 1943, Congress passed amendments that resulted in an increasingly narrow application of the qui tam provisions and, as a result, very few cases were successfully brought by whistleblowers.
 In the following years, both the FCA and the qui tam provisions withered from their rare use.
 In 1986, as an increasing amount of fraud, especially in the burgeoning defense industry, was going undetected and unaddressed, the law was again amended to strengthen the incentives for private citizens to uncover and fight fraud.
 Since 1986, the FCA settlements and judgments have totaled over $12 billion.
 In fiscal year 2003 alone, a record $2.1 billion was recovered under the FCA.

 The FCA contains two sections highly relevant to whistleblowers:

 a qui tam provision: Private citizens and "original sources" (i.e. whistleblowers) may file suit on behalf of the U.S. government to recover the damages incurred by the federal government as a result of contractor fraud or other false claims.
 In return for filing the suit, whistleblowers are entitled to a significant portion of the proceeds, should they prevail.
-This can lead to a large monetary award for the whistleblower, if he or she follows the complex enforcement procedures required by the FCA.;
+If they follow the False Claims Act’s complex enforcement procedures, this can lead to a large monetary award for the whistleblower – up to 30% of the recovery.

 an anti-retaliation provision: The discharge or harassment of a whistleblower who makes FCA-protected disclosures or files a qui tam suit is against the law.
 The anti-retaliation section permits the whistleblower to file a wrongful discharge suit for double back pay and other damages.;